- Clinical science

 - Assess myocardial contractility

-- Detect and evaluate other pathologies (septal defects, aneurysms, thrombi, etc.)
+- Detect and evaluate other pathologies (septal defects, aneurysms, thrombi, vegetations, etc.)

 - Cardiac MRI/CT